gkatsanos/vite-svg-loader/README.md

 ```

 ### Use with TypeScript
-If you use the loader in a Typescript project, you'll need to import your svg files with the `?component` param: `import MyIcon from './my-icon.svg?component'`.
+If you use the loader in a Typescript project, you'll need to import your svg files with the `?inline` param: `import MyIcon from './my-icon.svg?inline'`.

 You'll also need to reference the type definitions:
 ```ts